DimaSidukov/Sparvel/README.md

 * fix double @Inject call in viewmodels (baseViewModel accepts injection as class field, not in constructor)
 * set color ripple effect for night theme
 * some symbols are not well visible in search bar, such as 'g'
-* while searching for music images are not being loaded
+* while searching for music images are not being loaded - this disappears when result list is scrollable, but noticeable on small result lists
+* refer to this: https://developer.android.com/jetpack/compose/side-effects#remembercoroutinescope It might be better to use this approach in SplashScreen.
+As data fetched and animation is finished, wait some time, such as 300ms and navigate to the next screen